allan-stewart/react-hogwarts-tdd-kata/README.md

 Are we finished with the story? **No, Professor Longbottom.
 Before calling a story done, it must be tested and deployed.**

-But this is only a Kata, we will start on the real work registration system week when you have a pair. **Ok, I won't deploy it and I won't write automated acceptance tests.
+But this is only a Kata, we will start on the real registration system week when you have a pair. **Ok, I won't deploy it and I won't write automated acceptance tests.
 But I must inspect my beautiful work (and make sure it is working).**

 ### 1.9.
 Finish